prest/prest/docs/contribute/_index.en.md

 ### Testing redux

 Before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other usage and keep the compatibility on upgrade.
-To make sure you are running the test suite exactly like we do, you should install the CLI for [Travis CI](https://travis-ci.org/), as we are using the server for continous testing.
+To make sure you are running the test suite exactly like we do - the tests are run in [GitHub Actions](https://github.com/features/actions), I recommend reading [Development Guides](/contribute/development-guide) that explains how to run the tests locally.

 ### Code review